Encoding Opportunity for Women in Technology

 "We want to see a space that's really welcoming.
 A space that invites collaboration and innovation that we need right now.
 And certainly, the relationship with computer science, the relationship with broadcast journalism, with digital humanities—these are all things that are crucially important academically, but also in terms of where our students can go."

-Innovative learning spaces will equip new generations of students to advance the future of robotics, artificial intelligence, digital communication, production, and information technology.
-Your investment will create an inviting high-tech environment will attract greater numbers of students to these evolving fields.
+Innovative learning spaces enable/equip new generations of students to advance the future of robotics, artificial intelligence, digital communication, production, and information technology.
+Your investment has created an inviting high-tech environment that will attract greater numbers of students to these evolving fields.

 Interior view from the atrium of Phase 1 building: Help Desk on Level 1, Commons on Level 2, and Design Space and Meeting Room on Level 3.